The 50 Best Beaches in the World

 Muri Beach Rarotonga Cook Islands

 Pacific Resort Rarotonga sits on a beautiful stretch of Muri Beach and it’s one of the best places on the island to get active in the water with kayaking, paddle boarding, and snorkeling.
-The resort even has their own glass-bottom boat for lagoon cruises.
+The resort even has its own glass-bottom boat for lagoon cruises.

 Saltwhistle Bay, Mayreau, St. Vincent & Grenadines